Private preview notice:

-- In the Name field, type in a name for the assessment.
+- In the Assessment Name field, type in a name for the assessment.

 - In the Select Standard field, click to open the drop-down menu and choose which cloud platform framework you want this assessment to use for measuring best practices (e.g. AWS, Azure).
 See the note below to learn about using custom standards/frameworks.

-If you want to view the assessment results natively in the AWS Well-Architected Tool in your selected cloud account as well, click on the Sync Workload slider to enable this feature.
+If you want to view the assessment results natively in the AWS Well-Architected Tool in your selected cloud account as well, click on the Sync Workload to AWS Well Architected Tool slider to enable this feature.
 This means that your findings can be unified and viewed across both locations.

-- In the Select ____ cloud account field, click to open the drop-down menu and select the cloud account you want to sync the assessment results data with.
+- In the Select AWS cloud account that we should sync the progress to field, click to open the drop-down menu and select the cloud account you want to sync the assessment results data with.

-- In the Select ____ region field, click to open the drop-down menu and select the cloud region the assessment results are synced to.
+- In the Select AWS region that this workload progression is synced to field, click to open the drop-down menu and select the cloud region the assessment results are synced to.

-Once all the fields are completed, select the Start Assessment button in the bottom right corner to launch the assessment process.
+Once all the fields are completed, select the Continue button in the bottom right corner to launch the assessment process.